bayang/lecter/README.md

-# ReadDay
+# reader
 An Inoreader Desktop App
 Still in early stage.

-Using JavaFX and Gradle.
+Using JavaFX

-Support RSS & Web & Readability article view.
+Support RSS & Web view.

+Currently being rewritten after being forked.
+A renaming will occur to reflect this...
+The app is temporarily called 'reader'